UPDATE: 11th April 2014, in Ecuador heading south.

-63 countries 5 continents 3 years on the road since I first left home, now in Central America, next stop South America on the 3rd of March 2014 via boat Stalhatte, so far so good, this riding a motorcycle around the world is fun.
+67 countries 6 continents over 3 years on the road since I first left home, now in South America, a Sunday ride that has gone for 1176 and counting, this riding a motorcycle around the world is fun.

 As of March 2013, I had Eva came and join me on the adventure so now riding two up, I had met Ev from Poland some 7 months earlier in Prague Czech Republic.
 We did quite few rides around Europe and got on so well it was an easy decision to ask her to join me on this adventure, she just simply never complains in any conditions I have taken her into, from riding in the German alps in -9 Celsius, flying along at around 200kmh in the south of the Czech Rep to dropping the bike in a snow storm on the highway outside Innsbruck she is simply and absolute trooper and continues to amaze me with her fearless approach to life, not to mention she puts up with my antics.